 With recent releases, WordPress has added more and more bloat to the

 <head> section of WordPress installs.
 Luckily it also has methods to remove those.
-WordPress SEO will strive to keep your head section as clean as possible.
+Yoast SEO will strive to keep your head section as clean as possible.